Double Jeopardy: To Be Black and Female: "Relation to the White Movement"

 Another section of the essay focuses on the troubled relationship between Black women and white women's movement.
 Black liberation groups for women were started in order to combine gender, race, and class politics.
 Beal uses this section to explain that the white women's liberation movement in the United States did not have the same objective in mind as Black women.
-The difference is due to the white women's movement being too middle class and not speaking up against racism.
+This discrepancy resulted from the white women's movement's overwhelming majority of middle-class viewpoints, which usually gave priority to causes -such as reproductive rights and equal workplace treatment- that appealed mainly to white, wealthy women rather than facing the racism that affects their Black counterparts.
 She explains that any group that does not have anti-racist and anti-imperialistic ideas will never understand the struggles Black women are up against.
 Those involved in white women liberation groups were mostly a part of the middle class.
-Therefore, they do not experience the economic exploitation faced by Black women.
+Therefore, they do not experience the economic exploitation faced by Black women which highlights the large disconnect between the groups in the feminist movement.
+It was shown that the movement is not fully inclusive as not all challenges of non-white women are considered fighting for.
+This ties back into the ideals of "double jeopardy" as the compounding effects of Black women's race and class inhibit their accessibility to equal amounts of care -in healthcare, education, and job opportunities- as other groups such as white women.

 Beal explains that if white groups are not fighting against capitalism and racism, they do not have anything in common with the Black liberation groups at all.
 Moreover, white women's movement was insensitive to Black women's issues such as abortion rights, forced sterilization and welfare rights.
+As Audrey Lorde stated, "The master's tools will never dismantle the master's house."
+What this means is that without addressing the unique oppression that Black women specifically face in society, the feminist movement will not achieve its true goals of liberation.
 White women focused solely on gender issues, negating the race and class aspects that effect Black women in the most oppressive ways.
+One specific example of this neglect by white women in their analyzing of gender and race dynamics stems from the fight for abortion rights and forced sterilization.
+In the 1970s, as discussed above, when fighting for reproductive rights and access to abortion, white feminists ignored the specific systemic abuses against Black women, instead focusing exclusively on the gender aspect of oppression.
+This course of action highlights both the privilege white women enjoy and the importance of taking an intersectional approach to feminist advocacy in order to specifically address the dual-oppression Black women face.
 Ignoring the race and class aspects of oppression and how they affect Black women further adds to the obtuse nature regarding their struggles.
+The inequalities described are found deep within a past racism history leading to a lack of awareness from groups who have the privilege of remaining oblivious to these issues.
 White women's class and race aids in their privilege ultimately.
+It is difficult justifying that Black women face identical struggles to those of White women, but society clumps women's struggles under one umbrella term when they are actually highly different.

-The troubled relationship between Black women and white women's movement was also seen in feminist organizations such as Student Non-violent Coordinating Committee as around 1965, white women were moving from SNCC to a more upper-middle-class Students for Democratic Society.
+The troubled relationship between Black women and white women's movement was also seen in feminist organizations such as the Student Non-violent Coordinating Committee (SNCC) as around 1965, white women were moving from SNCC to a more upper-middle-class Students for Democratic Society.